Library News & Notes

-Art, horse statuary on display at the library in November
+Treescapes, miniature animals on display at the library

-“Do You Feel the Chill?” is the November theme of Raising Readers Storytime at the Cortez Public Library.
+"Jump into January" is the January theme of Raising Readers Storytime at the Cortez Public Library.
 Storytime is held every Thursday at 10:30 a.m. for preschool-aged children.
-Older children are welcome to join in for the craft at 11:15 a.m.
-“Pumpkins and Apples” will be discussed on Thursday, Nov.
-8. “Turkey Day” will be presented on Thursday, Nov.
-15. The library will be closed on Thursday, Nov.
-22 in observance of Thanksgiving.
-“Advent Calendar” will wrap up the month on Thursday, Nov.
-29.
+Older children are welcome to join us for the craft at 11:15 a.m.
+We'll learn about "Animals in Winter" on Thursday, Jan.
+24 and "National Oatmeal Month" will wrap up the month on Thursday, Jan.
+31.

 Raising Readers Storytime offers songs, stories, crafts and silliness and uses the Early Childhood Literacy Initiative program.

-The Cortez Public Library, and the Unlimited Learning Center at 640 E. Second St., will offer computer classes in November.
-On Thursday, Nov.
-8 at 10:30 a.m. there will be a Basic Computer Class at the Unlimited Learning Center.
-At 1 p.m. there will be a class on Internet Shopping at the library.
-On Thursday, Nov.
-29 at 10:30 a.m. there will be a Basic Computer Class at the Unlimited Learning Center.
-At 1 p.m. at the library there will be a class called Incredibly Basic Computer Skills.
+The Cortez Public Library and the Unlimited Learning Center, 640 E. 2nd St., will offer computer classes in January.
+On Thursday, Jan.
+24, at 1 p.m., the library will hold a Using Google class.
+Subjects covered will include simple searching tips and techniques, Google Maps and Google Images.
+The same class will be held at 10:30 a.m. on the same day at the Unlimited Learning Center.
 All classes at the library must be signed up for ahead of time, as space is limited.
 Sign up by calling the library or by stopping by.
 To find out more about the classes at the Unlimited Learning Center, call 565-1601.

 Little People Storytime